nesh170/processor/multdiv/README_multdiv.txt

 This contains all the files needed to assemble a multiplier and a divider in Quartus.
 It was tested using functional testing on the testbench provided in class and successfully passes all the cases.
 Hence it could run with 1 cycle per MULT and 1 cycle per DIV.
 This was ran using the RTL Simulation and Gate Level Simulation(FAST -M 1.2V 0 Model).
+The main file is multdiv.v

 However, the counter was not implemented so data_inputRDY and data_outputRDY is always asserted hence only working with the functional test.
 Multiplication Implementation